-- Complete a chemistry course from a regionally accredited institution within the past five years from the beginning of the semester for which you are applying (Example: For Fall 2016 start date, a chemistry course must be taken Fall semester 2012 or after).
+- Complete an upper level undergraduate or graduate level chemistry course from a regionally accredited institution within the past five years from the beginning of the semester for which you are applying – avoid introductory chemistry courses.
+(Example: For Spring 2024 start date, a chemistry course must be taken Spring semester 2019 or after).

 - Complete the interview process.